toucansites/try-o-template/contents/posts/github-deploy/index.md

 ---
 type: post
 title: Deploy to a GitHub Page
-description: This guide will walk you through how to deploy to a github page
+description: This guide will walk you through how to deploy to a GitHub Page
 publication: 2025-01-11 00:00:00
 tags:
   - deployment